okdzhimiev/catographer/README.md

   * disconnectable battery
   * GPS TX to ESP GPIO
   * ESP Deep Sleep enabling
 * The GPS Logger came out light but a bit too bulky.
-Went ahead with testing anyways - the **target** didn't lose it.
+Went ahead with testing anyways - the **asset** didn't lose it.
 * Power saving - deep sleep for ESP, while GPS is always on - 3 hours of work with a ~30s interval between the records.

 **Room for improvement:**